AudioKit/AudioKit/docs/AKSampler.md

 	    int nSamples;
 	    float *pData;

-	} AKSampleDataDescriptor;
+	} SampleDataDescriptor;

 	typedef struct
 	{
-	    AKSampleDescriptor sd;
+	    SampleDescriptor sd;

 	    const char* path;

-	} AKSampleFileDescriptor;
+	} SampleFileDescriptor;

 By the miracle of Swift/Objective-C bridging (see [Using Swift with Cocoa and Objective-C](https://developer.apple.com/library/content/documentation/Swift/Conceptual/BuildingCocoaApps/InteractingWithCAPIs.html)), each of these three structures is accessible from Swift as a similarly-named class, which you can create by simply providing values for all the properties, as you'll see in the examples below.

-### AKSampleDescriptor and loadAudioFile()
+### SampleDescriptor and loadAudioFile()

-*AKSampleDescriptor* is the simplest and most fundamental of the three descriptor classes; the other two encapsulate an instance of this struct and add one or more additional properties.
+*SampleDescriptor* is the simplest and most fundamental of the three descriptor classes; the other two encapsulate an instance of this struct and add one or more additional properties.
 Only the first two properties, *noteNumber* and *noteHz* are required.

 * *noteNumber* is a MIDI note number, 0-127 where 60 represents middle C on the piano
 * *noteHz* is the corresponding note frequency in Hertz.
-In an AudioKit program, if all you have is the note number, you can use `AKPolyphonicNode.tuningTable.frequency(forNoteNumber:)` to look up the standard frequency for that note.
+In an AudioKit program, if all you have is the note number, you can use `PolyphonicNode.tuningTable.frequency(forNoteNumber:)` to look up the standard frequency for that note.

 The *min_note*, *max_note*, *min_vel*, and *max_vel* properties are used by `buildKeyMap()` to populate the sampler's internal lookup tables for selecting samples based on MIDI (note, velocity) pairs.
 If you don't have data for these members, you can set all four to -1, and call `buildSimpleKeyMap()` instead.

-Here's an example of how to load a single sample from a WAV file using `loadAudioFile()`, which requires creating an instance of *AKSampleDescriptor*:
+Here's an example of how to load a single sample from a WAV file using `loadAudioFile()`, which requires creating an instance of *SampleDescriptor*:

     let path = "/Users/shane/Desktop/AKWF Samples/AKWF_bw_sawbright/AKWF_bsaw_0005.wav"
     let furl = URL(fileURLWithPath: path)
     let file = try AVAudioFile(forReading: furl)
-    let desc = AKSampleDescriptor(noteNumber: 26,
+    let desc = SampleDescriptor(noteNumber: 26,
                                       noteHz: 44100.0/600,
                                     min_note: 0,
                                     max_note: 127,